sciris/sciris/vue_proto_webapps/scatterplotter_p1/README.md

 is somewhat different: it does not use Twisted but instead sets up the Flask server directly on Port 5000, and the Webpack dev server sets up a server for the Vue web-pages on Port 8080, and also sets up a proxy to send the RPC requests to Port 5000.
-To set this up, in a first terminal window, does
+To set this up, in a first terminal window, do the following:
 * `cd vue_proto_webapps/scatterplotter_p1/flask_server`
 * `python api.py` starts the Flask server in Port 5000.
 * `Ctrl-C` closes down the Flask server when you are finished using the dev